seeess1/seeess1.github.io/projects.md

 <br>
 # Data + tennis

 I also look for projects that combine programming with my non-profit work and general interest in tennis.
-You can learn more about these projects [here](./portfolio-tennis.md).
+You can learn more about these projects <a href="./data-and-tennis">here</a>.